 Enhancing Flavor and Growth Through Companions

 Companion planting also makes plants taste and grow better.
-Basil with tastes great together.
+Basil with tomatoes tastes great together.
 This combo makes tomatoes taste better.

 Perennial vegetables are in 55% of food forests.
 They help plants grow well with the right companions.
 Using different plants together makes a healthy, productive food forest.